-Yields on certificates of deposit (CDs) remain high, following 11 rate hikes by the Federal Reserve since the spring of 2022.
+Annual percentage yields (APYs) on certificates of deposit (CDs) remain high, since the Federal Reserve has hiked rates 11 times starting in the spring of 2022.

 The guide below lists average rates and competitive ones for various terms, as well as how to find a CD with the best rate.

 Today's top CD earns an APY of 5.75 percent on a nine-month term.